andreafigue/t2050/README.md

 ## Challenge 2050 - The Future in motion

 This project is a React and Next.js application built with TypeScript, using Mapbox for mapping and D3.js for data visualizations.
+Github: https://github.com/andreafigue/t2050

 ## Deployment Instructions